-An annual assessment should be promptly authorized on all residential parcels within the Project as shown on Appendix B, Exhibit B which will generate funding for the GHAD Activities. .
+An annual assessment should be promptly authorized on all residential parcels and habitable nonresidential space within the Annexation Area as shown on Appendix B, Exhibit B which will generate funding for the GHAD Activities.
 The assessment shall be levied by the GHAD on each individual parcel beginning the first fiscal year following issuance of a building permit for that parcel.